peteplays/theDeal/README.md

 images are in `resources/images/`

-### Mongo
+### CouchDB
-Start mongo
+Start couchdb

+#### Auto db create and add data
+This will create a db name `deal` in couchdb

+Then it will add 3 records to `deal`

+Navigate to this project folder in terminal and run `createDBandData.js`

+- Run `cd resources/db/couchdb`

+- Run `node createDBandData.js`

+The following three records will be added to `deal`

+To setup the views refer to `couchDBConnection.js`

+#### Enter data manually
+Create db in couchdb

-insert the following objects into mongo
+insert the following objects into couchdb

 `{
     "name" : "pete",